Bradley-Stradling/Linux_Deb_Box/README.txt

 This repo may be cloned or pulled to a debian based linux system.
-Copying the "Deploy_Setup.sh" to the desired user account home directory and executing will prompt a confirmation and the path to the repo folder, then deploy my aliases and scripts to the enviroment sourcing the local paths where needed.
+Copying the "Deploy_Setup.sh" to the desired user account home directory and executing will prompt for a confirmation and the path to the repo folder, then deploy my aliases and scripts to the enviroment sourcing the local paths where needed.

 --------------------------------Script list------------------------------------